DemoJS/demojs.github.com/_includes/compos.md

  * The organizing team may disqualify entries that don’t follow the rules expressed here.
 If you have any questions regarding one of those rules, you can email us : rules@demojs.org.
  * You CAN start working on your production NOW.
 The production does NOT need to be made 100% at the party place.
  * Deadline is saturday june 29th @ 7PM CEST
+ * The visitors of the party will vote and chose the winners for each compo.

 ## Compo machine